yatzyt/automatic-computing-machine/README.md

 ## University of Utah Honors College

-A repository for data generation and algorithmic decision making for WMD Praxis Lab's secret project.
+A repository for data generation and algorithmic decision making for WMD Praxis Lab's secret project: Justce.exe.

 ### Dependencies